Dossier Sustainability

 Network within the network

 The Foundation wants to pool the expertise of sustainability researchers in the Humboldt Network and focus it in a “network within the network.”
-It is achieving this by bringing researchers together via various networking and dialogue formats such as the Humboldt New Mobility Conference 2021, the Communication Lab for Exchange between Research and Media, and the Frontiers of Research Symposia.
+It is achieving this by bringing researchers together via various networking and dialogue formats such as the Communication Lab for Exchange between Research and Media, the Humboldt Residency Programme and the Frontiers of Research Symposia.
 Sharing ideas across cultural boundaries facilitates the necessary international and interdisciplinary work on exploring climate change and helps to channel research results into the dialogue in society.

 Background